noi-techpark/stuart-chatbot/README.md

 For each category, there is a custom scraper in `scrapers/`.

-Two scrapers are specially crafted for Stuart:
+Two scrapers are specially crafted for the Open Data Hub:

 `scrape_readme.sh` scrapes the readme markdown files from the NOI Techpark repositories on GitHub that are relevant to the Open Data Hub.
 The links are read from a hand-crafted